2020 Online Radiology Tech Schools & Programs

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) is the predominant accrediting agency for radiology degrees.
 Students should look for JRCERT accreditation and regional accreditation when choosing which radiology programs to attend.

-Comprehensive List of Accredited Online Schools - Radiology Degrees
+Most Popular Accredited Online Schools for Radiology Degrees

 An associate degree is the minimum degree required within the field of radiology.
 Students can complete an associate program in two years through a total of 54 to 60 credit hours of coursework.
 This degree level will prepare graduates for entry-level technologist positions.
 A GED or high school diploma is a necessary prerequisite for admission into an associate program.